Integrating STEM through Inventing

 InvenTeams are encouraged to seek industry, academic, or civic partners in their community to help implement their projects.
 Involving partners that have experience inventing can be invaluable.
 Lemelson-MIT Program staff will assist in identifying mentors, including MIT alumni, to help advise InvenTeams on their projects.
 The InvenTeam website provides resources and materials made available from partners.

 How are InvenTeam applications evaluated?

 Initial applications are evaluated relative to the capacity of the educator(s) and school to support the project.
-The final selection is based on the inventiveness and feasibility of the proposed idea.
+The final selection is based on the inventiveness and feasibility of the proposed technical solution to a real-world problem.
 MIT professors and staff, inventors, researchers, entrepreneurs, and high school educators assess the applications.

 How long have InvenTeam grants been awarded?